bluefireteam/bitmap/README.md

 So this package is just this: We deal [bitmaps](https://en.wikipedia.org/wiki/BMP_file_format) (duh) and we focus only on Flutter use cases.

 `bitmap` takes some advantages from Flutter:
-- Every image is decoded to [RGBA32](https://en.wikipedia.org/wiki/RGBA_color_space) by the framework trough ImageStreamListener;
+- Every image is decoded to [RGBA32](https://en.wikipedia.org/wiki/RGBA_color_space) by the framework trough ImageStreamListener, so we can rely on Flutter to do the decode job;
+- Dart FFI: we are porting some of our functions to C (or C++) making it blazing fast.
 - With this package you can easily take advantage of stuff like [compute](https://api.flutter.dev/flutter/foundation/compute.html) ([Isolates](https://www.didierboelens.com/2019/01/futures---isolates---event-loop/)) on only the manipulations you want in order to free the ui thread of heavy computation.
 - [Niks](https://github.com/renancaraujo/niks) Want to create your own image editor?
 Niks and bitmap are awesome for the job.